- Cashier's Office

 - Check with a Counselor to determine whether prerequisites for English and/or math courses have been met.

 - Make an appointment with the appropriate Division Dean for questions about prerequisites in subjects other than English or math.
 To make an appointment with the Division Dean, see the website for the appropriate department or the Directory for office and telephone numbers for making an appointment.

 Step 3 – Register and pay for classes

 - Registration dates for continuing students can be found on the Academic Calendar.

-- Payment must be received within five (5) calendar days of registration or students will be dropped for non-payment.
+- Payment must be received within five (5) calendar days of registration or students may be dropped for non-payment.
 Go to Fees for further information.

-Students who have declared an academic program or a major will be given an earlier registration appointment for the next term.
+Students who have declared an academic major will be given an earlier registration appointment for the next term.
 Students who have not yet declared a major should see a Counselor.

 Step 4 – Attend Classes

 Be sure to attend the first class session.
 If you do not attend the first class session, the instructor may drop you from the class.Skip plugin info.